-The costs component of management fees and costs in the 'Fees and costs summary' reflects the actual amount incurred for last financial year and the Responsible Entity's reasonable estimates where information was not available as at the date of this PDS (adjusted to reflect a 12 month period).
+The costs component of management fees and costs in the 'Fees and costs summary' is based on the Responsible Entity's estimate of the costs for the current financial year (adjusted to reflect a 12 month period).
 All figures have been rounded to two decimal places.